exAClior/MFQC.jl/docs/src/noise.md

-To approximate threshold for concatenated code, an effective quantum channel acting on the logical qubit(s) was used to study the dynamics of diagonal noise, each physical qubit under symmetric depolarizing channel, acting on all physical qubits [^rahn].
-This approach was later generalized to working for arbitrary noise in [^fern].
-We know it as the "Pauli Transfer Matrix"[^iverson].
-"However, this technique is not applicable to topological codes, which are more feasible in practical experiments"[^Suzuki] Cannot approximate non-Clifford noise with Clifford channel which guarantees efficient simulation.
+To approximate threshold for concatenated code, an effective quantum channel acting on the logical qubit(s) was used to study the dynamics of diagonal noise, each physical qubit under symmetric depolarizing channel, acting on all physical qubits [^rahn2002].
+This approach was later generalized to working for arbitrary noise in [^fern2006].
+We know it as the "Pauli Transfer Matrix"[^iverson2020].
+"However, this technique is not applicable to topological codes, which are more feasible in practical experiments"[^Suzuki2017] Cannot approximate non-Clifford noise with Clifford channel which guarantees efficient simulation.
 Furthermore, the threshold is higher than acutal one due to ignoring encoding and decoding error.

-Progress in this subsection is mainly due to the 2002 paper [^rahn].
-In 2016, focusing on how noise scales with code distance and concatenation level, work for repeition code to analytically analyze the amount of coherent error vs incoherent error on the level of logic qubit. [^greenbaum]
+Progress in this subsection is mainly due to the 2002 paper [^rahn2002].
+In 2016, focusing on how noise scales with code distance and concatenation level, work for repeition code to analytically analyze the amount of coherent error vs incoherent error on the level of logic qubit. [^greenbaum2017]

-In 2019, logical qubit channel was studied under many five-qubit, Steane, Shor, surface code but measurement was not considered.[^huang]
+In 2019, logical qubit channel was studied under many five-qubit, Steane, Shor, surface code but measurement was not considered.[^huang2019]

 In 2020, Obtaining different error syndrom by measurement may changes the effective logical channel.
 Studying the degeneracy collects equivalent logical